7 Ways to Generate New App Ideas And 40 Mobile App Ideas You Can Steal

 No one knows your company better than you do, well, at least that’s the way it should be.
 When a company first starts out it is significantly different than the same company 1, 3, or five years later.
 Employees come and go, strategies have radically shifted to stay relevant, past failures have spawned new opportunities, and success has inspired action.
 The company you have now may be nowhere close to who it was when it first started.

-The first step to generating new ideas is to first explore who the company has grown to be.
+The first step to generating new mobile app ideas is to first explore who the company has grown to be.
 Even a simple app idea can be huge.
 For many companies, this is usually the time they begin to look at their strength and weaknesses.
 We invite you to look a little further to find out the details of what makes your company unique.
 Examine your company’s physical appearance, the “brain” otherwise known as the people working for the company, your company’s characteristics, and lastly your pain points.

 Is your company’s physical appearance a traditional brick and mortar, a virtual company something in between?
 More importantly, how important is your company’s physical appearance in relation to how you do business?